ibliskavka/bliskavka-com/source/_posts/tech-hub-hackathon-2023.md

 ### Some interesting points

-- Each store operates like a franchise and typically manages their own outreach, website, etc.
+- Each store operates like a franchise and typically manages its own outreach, website, etc.
 - Mark just came back from a conference with other ReStores where they shared ideas and approaches.
 - Some stores (Los Angeles) have an excellent social media presence including viral videos on TikTok.
-- Independent stores can have their own website, but there is not a central platform for posting or managing inventory.
+- Independent stores can have their own website, but there is no central platform for posting or managing inventory.
-- The Broward store does not have a website, but they have a facebook page.
+- The Broward store does not have a website, but they have a Facebook page.
 - They move a lot of furniture, and the entire sales floor is typically replaced in a couple of weeks.
 Because each item is unique, maintaining a website inventory is a lot of overhead.

 ### Donation Receiving